JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2021_12.md

 Another of the curious things about water is that it contains **hydrogen and oxygen;** oxygen is the main ingredient for fire and yet **water puts out fire.** Another of the mysteries difficult to understand.

 > Technical analysis does not reveal what a person or a thing can do.
 For example: Water is used effectively to extinguish fire.
 That water will put out fire is a fact of everyday experience, but no analysis of water could ever be made to disclose such a property.
-Analysis determines that water is composed of hydrogen and oxygen; a further study of these elements discloses that oxygen is the real supporter of combustion and that hydrogen will itself freely burn. ([UB 12:9.4](/en/The_Urantia_Book/12#p9_4))
+Analysis determines that water is composed of hydrogen and oxygen; a further study of these elements discloses that oxygen is the real supporter of combustion and that hydrogen will itself freely burn. (<a id="a270_468"></a>[UB 12:9.4](/en/The_Urantia_Book/12#p9_4))

 [Read more](/en/article/Luis_Coll/Los_secretos_del_agua)